Elementary Curriculum

 Lesson Blocks

-Main lesson blocks alternate between reading and math.
-Reading instruction is deepened with phonics rules that arise out of stories.
-Grammar is introduced with liveliness and humor by acting out stories in which students can experience the contrast between doing words (verbs), naming words (nouns), and describing words (adjectives).
+Language Arts deepen reading instruction through phonics rules, letter blends, and word families that arise organically out of stories.
+Fundamentals of oral recitation, poetry, writing, reading, and spelling are woven throughout daily lessons.
+Grammar is introduced with liveliness and humor by acting out stories where students experience the contrast between doing words (verbs), naming words (nouns), and describing words (adjectives), while continuing form drawing and building creative writing skills.

-In mathematics, students carry out more complicated operations with the four mathematical processes, such as regrouping.
-Imaginative stories still form the basis of these problems.
-Through rhythmic counting, accompanied by accented clapping and movement of the whole body, they learn to skip count as they bring multiplication patterns into their bodies.
+In mathematics, students actively expand their understanding of number sequences, relationships, and place value.
+Students carry out more complicated operations with the four mathematical processes—such as regrouping and multi-digit math—with imaginative stories continuing to form the basis of these problems.
+Through rhythmic counting, clapping, and movement of the whole body, students memorize multiplication tables, build mental arithmetic skills, and establish daily math fact practice.

 Third Grade: